Canvasflow/canvasflow-format-xml/article/Component.md

 # Article Component

-Components are the main object that you use to build your article, and are wrap in the `<components>` element.
+Components are the main object used to build articles.
+All components should be written in lowercase and must be wrapped in a `<components>` element.

-This are all the components that are supported:
+Below is a list of all supported component types:

 | Component                                 | Description                                     |
 | :---------------------------------------- | :---------------------------------------------- |